busbud/coding-challenge-native-b/README.md

 ![onboarding](screenshots/1.jpg)

 The Departures List Screen starts loading then shows the retrieved departures in a list.
-If there's any kind of error, it will give show an error image and text instead of the list:
+If there's any kind of error, it will show an error image and text instead of the list:

 ![list](screenshots/2.jpg) | ![error](screenshots/3.jpg)